guildai/guild.ai/pages/start/guildfile.md

 Press `q` to exit help.

 !!! highlight
-    Guild files define the user-facing interface to your project.
+    Guild files define the user interface to your project.
 This encourages reproducibility as operations are easy to recall, run, and compare.